 Keep Changing the Ceiling Art:

 Developmental stages in children keep changing as they grow older with age.
-Within a few months, infants start grabbing at things a lot faster than they would earlier.
-With this developmental growth, they also need a change in their visual stimuli.
+Within a few months, infants start grabbing at things a lot faster than they would earlier, for safe play and stealing a moment of rest a travel cot comes in handy.
 Child psychologists suggest positive reinforcement through images, pictures, songs, and books to help the child develop emotionally and intellectually.
 Changing the wall art on the ceiling is an excellent way to contribute towards the growth of the child.
 With the changing ceiling, the child’s personality and interests will be more evident.
 It also inculcates playfulness and curiosity in young ones.